Bring Your Own KG: Self-Supervised Program Synthesis for Zero-Shot KGQA: Results

-\paragraph{\method with exploration leads to more consistent performance across generalization splits versus supervised methods.} In Table~\ref{tab:kgqa_grailqa}, we find that \method~+~\exploration~demonstrates low variance (2.35 versus 7.09 standard deviation using \exploration~and \trainset, respectively) in performance across generalization splits while methods using training data show drops in performance on both compositional and zero-shot splits.
-We argue that the unsupervised nature of exploration allows \method to discover reasoning patterns without any bias introduced by a training distribution, thus allowing it to generalize well across the board.
+\paragraph{\method with exploration leads to more consistent performance across generalization splits versus supervised methods.} In Table~\ref{tab:kgqa_grailqa}, we find that \method~+~\exploration~demonstrates low variance (2.35 versus 7.09 standard deviation using \exploration~and \trainset, respectively) in performance across generalization splits while methods using training data show fluctuations (drops) in performance on both compositional and zero-shot splits.
+We argue that the unsupervised nature of exploration allows \method to discover reasoning patterns without additional bias introduced by a training distribution, thus allowing it to generalize well.

 \paragraph{\method improves with model scale.} To evaluate potential gains with \method by improving the underlying LLM, we compare KGQA performance using MPT-7B versus MPT-30B and GPT-3.5, a state-of-the-art instruction-tuned LLM from OpenAI.
 Due to a limited budget of \$100, we sample a small set of 300 questions from the GrailQA dev set and evaluate \method~+~\exploration.
-Table~\ref{tab:kgqa_grailqa_gpt} shows that improving the base model indeed leads to consistent gains in KGQA performance, with MPT-30B and GPT-3.5 showing improvements of 2.79 and 8.37 F1, respectively. \method~+~GPT-3.5 additionally demonstrates more consistent performance across generalization splits as compared to \pangu-FT (state-of-the-art) and, notably, \textit{outperforms} it on zero-shot queries by 7.08 F1.
+Table~\ref{tab:kgqa_grailqa_gpt} shows that improving the base model indeed leads to consistent gains in KGQA performance, with MPT-30B and GPT-3.5 showing improvements of 2.79 and 8.37 F1, respectively. \method~+~GPT-3.5 additionally demonstrates more consistent performance across generalization splits as compared to \pangu-FT (state-of-the-art) and, notably, \textit{outperforms} it on zero-shot queries by 7.08 F1. \paragraph{Case Study: Materials Science KG.} We, next, evaluate the ability of \method to work in arbitrary, specialized domains by creating a natural language interface for an unseen KG from materials science using \textbf{MatKG}~\citep{venugopal2022the}\footnote{To the best of our knowledge, this KG is not part of the pre-training corpus for the MPT family of models.}.
+Since the graph is not accompanied by a set of natural language questions, we randomly sample 100 programs up to 3-hops with unique query patterns and manually annotate them to construct a test set (see~\ref{sec:appendix_matkg}).
+As shown in Table~\ref{tab:kgqa_matkg}, \method~+~\exploration~(with $|\exploration|\approx$~10K) results in a large 46.33 F1 gain over zero-shot reasoning that uses no exploration.